 The T&E Assessment is administered using Zoom technology on a desktop or laptop computer, or on a tablet, in the child’s home.

-Upon starting the T&E, the assessor guides the child through a variety of developmentally appropriate activities.
+Upon starting the T&E, the assessor establishes rapport and then guides the child through a variety of developmentally appropriate and fun activities featuring simple animation, bright colors, and upbeat music.
 The cohort of assessors are a diverse group of early childhood professionals who have been expertly trained to administer the T&E.

 During the assessment, one adult (e.g., parent, guardian, caregiver, family member) is required to be present only to provide technological support as needed.
 Since the goal of the T&E is to assess the child’s ability to engage with the assessor independently, the child may not receive help from the adult unless there are technological issues.
 If the adult helps the childcomplete any task, the assessment results will be invalidated and a second assessment will not be provided.